Lunzo/hark_website/content/about/index.md

 date: 2021-09-19T20:48:25-07:00
 draft: false
 ---
-Hark is the solo project of Mark Lunney.
-I have a wide range of influences: power and progressive metal, prog rock, jazz fusion, classical, anything from the 80s and the darker side of synthwave.
+Hark is my solo project.
+I have a wide range of influences: power and progressive metal, prog rock, jazz fusion, early electronic music, classical, anything from the 80s and the darker side of synthwave.

 I plan to bring a darker, heavier sound to some familiar tunes.
 I also plan on enlisting the help of some guest musicians and vocalists on most songs.